freesky-edward/blogclub/tech/post/oslo_privsep.md

 ```
 ### Filter

-Rootwrap added command filter support in case of unexpected or unauthorized command are been used, it would deny the commands that don't match any filter.
+Rootwrap added command filter support in case of unexpected or unauthorized command being used, it would deny the commands that don't match any filter.
 Some of the filters are:

 1. **CommandFilter**: Basic filter that only checks the executable called
 ```